Frequently Asked Questions

 • View Laptop Requirements for Bachelor of Applied Computer Science (Mobile Computing).
 (Note that I.T. uses the term “Mobile Computing” to refer to all programs at Sheridan that require laptops.
 This is not to be confused with the Mobile Computing degree program.)

 Will I learn about software engineering in this program?

 Yes.
-There are several courses in this program that cover software engineering, such as Software Design, Software Engineering, and Quality Assurance and Software Testing.
+There are several courses in this program that are dedicated to the in-depth study of software engineering, such as Software Design, Software Engineering, and Quality Assurance and Software Testing.
+You'll also take courses such as Programming Principles, Interactive Application Development, and Enterprise Software Systems that provide many opportunities to learn and apply software design and software engineering principles, patterns and theory.
 See the Courses page for more information.